hiiamboris/red-wiki/Add-a-Refinement-to-the-charset-function-to-make-a-case-insensitive-bitset!.md

-The charset function does not automatically generate "case insensitive" bit sets other than specify both upper case and lower case letters.

-Parse itself is case insensitive by default (but only for a-z) so the current behaviour could appear confusing to some users:
+The parse function is case insensitive by default (but only for a-z at the moment) but does not handle bitset!s case insensitively.
+The current behaviour, mirrored in Rebol 2, could be considered inconsistent.

 ```
 >> parse "abc" [some [#"A" | #"B" | #"C"]]